n8n-io/n8n-docs/docs/doc2/master-data-validation.md

 ---
 title: "Master data validation"
-description: DOC² offers the possibility to upload your master data.
-This has the advantage that an automatic mapping of e.g. supplier data from your ERP system can be made during the extraction of documents.
+description: DOC² offers in the document validation overview the possibility to match supplier data extracted from the document with the master data from your ERP system (precondition: your master data has been uploaded to DOC²) and to assign the document to the correct supplier without any manual work in the best case.
 date: "2022-02-24"
 tags:
   - DOC²
-  - Settings
+  - Document Validation
   - Master data validation
 ---